-The Company, BPLC and BBPLC have also been named as defendants along with four former officers and directors of BBPLC in a proposed securities class action pending in the SDNY in connection with BBPLC's role as a contributor panel bank to LIBOR.
-The complaint asserts claims under the US Securities Exchange Act of 1934, principally alleging that BBPLC's Annual Reports for the years 2006 to 2011 contained misstatements and omissions concerning (among other things) BBPLC's compliance with its operational risk management processes and certain laws and regulations.
-The complaint also alleges that BBPLC's daily USD LIBOR submissions constituted false statements in violation of US securities law.
+BPLC, BBPLC and the Company have also been named as defendants along with four former officers and directors of BBPLC in a proposed securities class action pending in the SDNY in connection with BBPLC's role as a contributor panel bank to LIBOR.
+The complaint asserted claims under the US Securities Exchange Act of 1934, principally alleging that BBPLC's Annual Reports for the years 2006 to 2011 contained misstatements and omissions concerning (among other things) BBPLC's compliance with its operational risk management processes and certain laws and regulations.
+The complaint also alleged that BBPLC's daily USD LIBOR submissions constituted false statements in violation of US securities law.
 The complaint was brought on behalf of a proposed class consisting of all persons or entities that purchased BPLC-sponsored American Depositary Receipts on a US securities exchange between July 10, 2007 and June 27, 2012.
-In May 2013, the SDNY granted BBPLC's motion to dismiss the complaint in its entirety.
-The plaintiffs appealed, and in April 2014, the US Court of Appeals for the Second Circuit ("Second Circuit") issued an order upholding the dismissal of certain of the plaintiffs' claims, but reversing the dismissal of the plaintiffs' claims that BBPLC's daily USD LIBOR submissions constituted false statements in violation of US securities law.
-The action will be remanded back to the SDNY for further proceedings.
+In May 2013, the district court granted BBPLC's motion to dismiss the complaint in its entirety.
+The plaintiffs appealed and, in

+April 2014, the Second Circuit issued an order upholding the dismissal of certain of the plaintiffs' claims, but reversing the dismissal of the plaintiffs' claims that BBPLC's daily USD LIBOR submissions constituted false statements in violation of US securities law.
+The action has been remanded back to the district court for further proceedings, and discovery is expected to be substantially complete by the end of 2015.